bluele/gcache/README.md

 * Goroutine safe.

-* Supports event handlers which evict and add entry.
+* Supports event handlers which evict, purge, and add entry.
 (Optional)

 * Automatically load cache if it doesn't exists.
 (Optional)